ut3/ramstetter.com/content/pages/academic-work/index.md

 ### [Stamping and Extracting Bump Maps](rick-ramstetter-stamping-and-extracting-bump-maps-20090505.pdf)

-Rutgers M.Sc. coursework in which my lab partner and I implemented a "copy and paste" interface for editting graphics meshes.
+Rutgers M.Sc. coursework in which my lab partner and I implemented a "copy and paste" interface for editing graphics meshes.
 Date: 2009/05/05

-> **Abstract:** We have implemented a “copy and paste” styled interface for mesh editting.
+> **Abstract:** We have implemented a “copy and paste” styled interface for mesh editing.
 This interface allows the user to both
 a) input a grayscale bump-mapping image and “stamp” this image onto parts of a loaded mesh, and b) extract grayscale bump-mapping images from a given mesh.
-For stamp application, mesh faces are umpsampled via Sqrt- 3 subdivision for high gradient areas of the bump-mapping im- age.
-Relevant vertices are then moved along their smoothed-surface nORMAL to achieve their new, post-stamping position.
-For extrac- tion, relevant areas of the mesh are interpolated via Moving Least Squares in order to meet the user’s stamp size and resolution requirements.
+For stamp application, mesh faces are upsampled via Sqrt-3 subdivision for high gradient areas of the bump-mapping image.
+Relevant vertices are then moved along their smoothed-surface normal to achieve their new, post-stamping position.
+For extraction, relevant areas of the mesh are interpolated via Moving Least Squares in order to meet the user’s stamp size and resolution requirements.

 {{< figure class="rick-responsive-figure" link="rick-ramstetter-stamping-and-extracting-bump-maps-20090505.pdf" src="rick-ramstetter-stamping-and-extracting-bump-maps-20090505.webp" caption="Coursework: Stamping and Extracting Bump Maps" alt="Coursework: Stamping and Extracting Bump Maps" >}}